 Management of Conflicts of Interest

-USCAP expects that everyone who is in a position to control the content of an educational activity will disclose to USCAP all relevant financial relationships with any commercial interest prior to taking an active role in controlling educational content.
-Per the ACCME, a commercial interest is any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients.
-USCAP has established and implemented mechanisms for conflict resolution prior to delivery of the education activity to learners.
+USCAP requires all individuals who are in a position to control the content of a CME activity to disclose all financial relationships with any ineligible companies during the past 24 months.
+An ineligible company is any entity whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.
+USCAP has established and implemented mechanisms for mitigating conflicts prior to delivery of the education activity to learners.

-- Relevant financial relationships are defined by the ACCME as financial relationships in any amount occurring within the past 12 months that create a conflict of interest.
+- Financial relationships are defined by the ACCME as financial relationships in any amount occurring within the past 24 months.

-- A conflict of interest occurs when an individual has an opportunity to affect CME content about products or services of a commercial interest with which he/she has a financial relationship.
+- A conflict of interest occurs when an individual has an opportunity to affect CME content about products or services of an ineligible company with which he/she has a financial relationship.

-Management and resolution of conflicts of interest occurs through a variety of mechanisms USCAP has set in place, including peer review by members of the CME Subcommittee (of the Education Committee), who provide feedback and expectations for modification to CME content to be made, if necessary.
+Management and mitigation of conflicts of interest occurs through a variety of mechanisms USCAP has set in place, including peer review by members of the CME Subcommittee and Education Committee, who provide feedback and expectations for modification to CME content to be made, if necessary.
 Effective peer review of content prior to presentation or publication of educational content helps USCAP ensure that content is valid and scientifically based.
-A second-tier review of abstracts or papers by individuals with no financial relationships with commercial interests may confer additional protection.
+A second-tier review of abstracts or papers by individuals with no financial relationships with ineligible companies may confer additional protection.
 In addition, USCAP includes in its COI management process feedback from learners who express need for investigation by assessing objectivity through their evaluations.

 Disclosure of Relevant Financial Relationships to Learners

-USCAP believes transparency is critical to independent CME and is committed to informing learners if anyone in a position to control CME content has relevant financial relationships with commercial interests.
+USCAP believes transparency is critical to independent CME and is committed to informing learners if anyone in a position to control CME content has relevant financial relationships with an ineligible company.
 USCAP supports the ACCME’s position that informed learners are final safeguards in assuring that a CME activity is independent from commercial influence.

-- The disclosure mechanism identifies if individuals involved in planning or presenting content for a CME activity have financial relationships with commercial interests related to that activity’s content.
+- The disclosure mechanism identifies if individuals involved in planning or presenting content for a CME activity have financial relationships with ineligible companies.